Dan Hicks (sportscaster): College Football

+NFL

+Hicks was a play-by-play announcer for the NFL on NBC starting in 1992, continuing until the final season in 1998.

+Additionally, he called the AFC Wildcard matchup in 2014, where the Indianapolis Colts defeated the Kansas City Chiefs in the second-biggest comeback in NFL playoff history.

+NBA

+Starting with the 1992–93 season, Hicks was a sideline reporter for the NBA on NBC.
+He transitioned to a play-by-play role with the 1997–98 season calling a limited number of games through 2000.

+Other Sports

-Hicks was a play-by-play man for NBA on NBC and NFL on NBC, and was a tower announcer for NBC's golf coverage until Dick Enberg left NBC for CBS in 2000, promoting Hicks to the top spot.
+Hicks was a tower announcer for NBC's golf coverage until Dick Enberg left NBC for CBS in 2000, promoting Hicks to the top spot.

 He formerly served as the primary anchor for NBC's sports updates every weekend and also hosted NBC's now-defunct annual winter sports special, Ice.

+In 2019, he joined NBC's coverage of the French Open tennis tournament.

 Olympics

 Hicks has been regularly involved in NBC's Olympic Games coverage.
-During the Summer Olympics, he is the stroke-by-stroke announcer for swimming, a role he has held since 1996, and was the play-by-play announcer for speed skating for the Winter Olympics in 2002, 2006 and 2010.
+During the Summer Olympics, he is the stroke-by-stroke announcer for swimming, a role he has held since 1996 with lead color commentator Rowdy Gaines, and was the play-by-play announcer for speed skating for the Winter Olympics in 2002, 2006 and 2010.
 He moved to alpine skiing for the 2014 and 2018 Games, taking over for the retired Tim Ryan, in addition to formerly serving as co-host of the Closing Ceremony.
 At the 2000 Summer Olympics, Hicks called diving, a role he returned to for a single day at the 2012 Summer Olympics in London, subbing for Ted Robinson, who was assigned to call the gold medal match in men's tennis on the same day.
 At the 2002 Winter Olympics and 2004 Summer Olympics, Hicks served as late-night anchor, although in 2004, Pat O'Brien served as late-night host for the first week of the games because of Hicks' swimming duties.
 Hicks also hosted the former CNBC show The Olympic Show.

 One of Hicks' most memorable calls came during the men's 4×100 freestyle relay at the 2008 Summer Olympics, as he announced the USA's come-from-behind win over France: